nmattei/cmps3140/_projects/project3.md

 We'll be doing the third project: **Multi-Agent Search**.
 Complete the five questions in the assignment and ensure that your solution passes the autograder.

-This project is designed to test both your Python3 knowledge, you ability to work with code written by others, and most importantly, your understanding of search and heuristics.
+This project is designed to test both your Python3 knowledge, you ability to work with code written by others, and most importantly, your understanding of search in multiagent environments!

 When writing your code you should make use of the `util.py` when making data structures.
 In general it is good to look at the files `pacman.py`, `game.py`, and `util.py` to make sure you have an understanding of the way the game is represented.